 The 37th Parallel.
 Across the middle of the US lies a 1209 mile long borderline, the longest straight line on the US map (not counting the US-Canada border, of course).
 It’s a vast strip extending from the verdant east to the arid west, now populated by oil and gas wells, pivot irrigators, cattle, few people, and a couple of dramatic landmarks.
 What’s noteworthy is the graphic boldness of the line itself, at least for anyone staring at the US map.
 So… why now should we bother with this line to nowhere?

 After 1848, when vast territory was acquired from Mexico, a new problem arose: how would all those millions of acres affect the precarious political balance of the Missouri Compromise?
 The mid-nineteenth century senator-cartographers quickly understood two looming problems: first, since territories would eventually become states, they wanted to make the territories as large as possible since eventually each of these units would send two senators to Washington, and incumbent senators knew their power would become diluted by too many new states.
 Secondly, new states would upset the Missouri compromise unless they were admitted in the same free/slave pairs that had controlled statehood since 1820.
 To resolve gridlock over territorial organization and keep the political scales balanced, senators established a long border along the 37th parallel above which territories would be organized as slave-free, while those below the line would permit slavery to be expanded.
 The line thus represents a continuation of the Missouri Compromise.
-Once drawn the line was never modified, however, even when the north-south conflict in Congress was mooted by the onset of the Civil War.
+But two months before the first survey began (May 15, 1857) the subsequently infamous Dred Scott decision mooted this premise, asserting that Congress had no authority to declare the northern part of the Louisiana Purchase to be slave free.
+Other methods for defining boundaries– around watersheds, for example as suggested by John Wesley Powell in 1879, were never seriously entertained.
+Once drawn the line was never modified.